Manthan: Plot

 Dr. Rao wins the trust of Bindu and other villagers by testing their milk and paying them fair amounts for their high fat-content milk and this irks Mishra.
-Deshmukh is worried by the caste politics and divide between the higher castes and Harijans in the village and repeatedly warns Rao against getting involved in it.
+Deshmukh is worried by the caste politics and divide between the upper-castes and Harijans in the village and repeatedly warns Rao against getting involved in it.
 Chandravarkar gets attracted to a local Harijan girl and has a rendezvous with her in secret.
-The Harijans don't want to join the co-operative as they feel that the higher caste Panch and his cronies will usurp the society as well.
-Rao and his associates talk sense into them and organise an election for the post of the head of the co-operative.
-Bhola begins to trust and believe in Rao's ideals when Rao fires Chandravarkar for cheating the Harijan girl on pretext of marrying her and bails Bhola out of jail when Panch gets him arrested for rowdy behaviour.
+The Harijans don't want to join the cooperative as they feel that the upper-caste Sarpanch and his cronies will usurp the society as well.
+Rao and his associates talk sense into them and organise an election for the post of the head of the cooperative.
+Bhola begins to trust and believe in Rao's ideals when Rao fires Chandravarkar for cheating the Harijan girl on the pretext of marrying her and bails Bhola out of jail when Sarpanch gets him arrested for rowdy behaviour.

-Meanwhile, a mutual admiration and liking develops between Rao and Bindu, which is cut short when Bindu's husband returns home suddenly and Rao's wife comes to visit him in the village.
-In the election, the Harijan representative bhola defeats the Panch in a tiebreaker and the Harijans erupt in joy.
-The Panch takes the loss terribly on his ego and joins Mishra Ji, also aided by Bindu's husband.
-Together, they force Bindu to put her thumb impression on legal papers that claim Dr. Rao has raped her.
+Meanwhile, a mutual admiration and liking develops between Rao and Bindu, which is cut short when Bindu's husband returns home suddenly, and Rao's wife comes to visit him in the village.
+In the election, the Harijan representative Moti (nominated by Bhola) defeats the Sarpanch in a tiebreaker and the Harijans erupt in joy.
+The Sarpanch takes the loss terribly on his ego and joins Mishra, also aided by Bindu's husband.
+Together, they manipulate Bindu into putting her thumb impression on legal papers that claim Dr. Rao has raped her.
 Dr. Rao is extremely agitated when the allegations are brought against him and starts to wonder if he has bitten off more than he can chew.
 His wife also falls sick with Typhoid.
-Dr. Rao finishes the setting up of the board and leaves with his wife.
-This greatly troubles Bhola as he considers this cowardice on Dr. Rao's part.
-Bhola, however, continues to carry on the work of the co-operative with support from a few villagers and notably, Bindu.
+Dr. Rao finishes the setting up of the board and leaves with his wife, greatly troubling Bhola.
+Bhola, however, continues to carry on the work of the cooperative with support from a few villagers and notably, Bindu.
 Both of them have been inspired and churned as new, brave individuals by the work of Dr. Rao.